dprojects/getDimensions/Docs/README.md

 	![RConstraints002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/RConstraints002.png)

-* To create `constraints` report just set `sLTF` variable to `c` and run macro:
+* To create `constraints` report just set `Report type` variable to `c` and run macro:

     ![RConstraints003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/RConstraints003.png)

-## Wood Properties - grain, type, color, etc.
+### Wood Properties - grain, type, color, etc.

 FreeCAD not support description for objects.
 This is not possible to add any note or custom text to the object during furniture design process.
 You can use `constraints name` at `Sketch` but this is not supported for `Cube` furniture part.
-Best way to do it is to use currently supported `Group report` (`sLTF` variable set to `g`).
+Best way to do it is to use currently supported group report (`Report type` variable set to `g`).
 You can just organize You tree structure and create any report You want.

-* For example for grain direction:
+* For example for `grain direction`:

 	![WoodProperties001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/WoodProperties001.png)

-* For example for type of wood:
+* For example for `type of wood`:

 	![WoodProperties002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/WoodProperties002.png)

-* For example for wood color:
+* For example for `wood color`:

 	![WoodProperties003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/WoodProperties003.png)

-## Edgeband
+### Edgeband

 The edgeband is a very problematic matter.
-It is not possible to calculate the exact length of the veneer tape.
 Mainly because the edge You want to cover is up to human's choice.
 The macro cannot guess the edge to cover.
 For example, You may want to cover the front part of the shelf, or the back part too, or all the edges.
 The same for the other furniture parts.
-To solve this problem, a person has to select and mark the edge (or rather the surface) to be covered.
-However, FreeCAD not simplifies this process.
-I could say, this is not supported by FreeCAD.
-You can add preferences such as color, material, to an object, not a surface or an exact edge.
+To solve this problem, a person has to select and mark the edge (or rather the `face`) to be covered.

 From the other side, during the furniture production process, there are always some leftover veneers for edge banding.
 But it is always better to have more than less veneer.
 If You buy a veneer for the entire edge, You can be sure that this veneer is enough for edge banding.

-However, by using some macro functions, You can approximate the real value of the veneer that will be needed and save money.
+#### Edgeband - quick way

-The best way to do this is to use the `Visibility` feature and `Group report` (`sLTF` variable set to `g`) feature together.
+The quickest way to add edgeband is to use the `Visibility` and `g - report type` (`Report type` variable set to `g`) feature together.
 You can organize furniture parts in groups and hide the furniture parts without edgeband.
 All You have to do is to create groups and name them appropriately.
+This is very quick way and in some cases may be very precised.

 * See the screenshot example below:

 	![Edgeband001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/Edgeband001.png)

+#### Edgeband - described

-If You want more detailed report about the edgeband You should consider `Constraints - totally custom report`.
+If You want more detailed report about the edgeband You should consider [Constraints - totally custom report](#constraints---totally-custom-report).
 This type of report not support the `Edge size` but it can be a good addition to any other type of report.

 * For example for this top of the table You may want to cover all edges except this one from the side of the wall: